jose94752/UltraVNC/cmake/conan/readmeConan.txt

 zstd

 # Call the install of libraries from conanfile.txt files with the profile x64-windows-static
-conan install . --profile x64-windows-static
+conan install . -pr x64-windows-static

 # Run Conan to install the dependencies
 conan install . --build=missing